IPG Photonics (IPGP) Q2 2017 Results - Earnings Call Transcript

 It's also a very interesting system solutions, and so we are looking for a great future also in this application.
 So, it's the same, medical device for medical application through ILT in our – the production factory I would say also in the Marlborough, Massachusetts quasi ILT, it's – now we see this branch for mid-level application in the material processing in the U.S.

-So, we total this, our estimation during the next five years, it would be still a portion of total hour business system direct from complete solution package: technology, system, hardware and service installation (1:00:00), so all complete solution for customers.
+So, we total this, our estimation during the next five years, it would be still a portion of total hour business system direct from complete solution package: technology, system, hardware and service installation, so all complete solution for customers.

 Operator